Marcia Kilgore: Soap & Glory

 In 2006, Kilgore launched Soap & Glory, a line of affordable bath, body and cosmetic products.
 Soap & Glory was bought by Alliance Boots in 2014.
 The business was influenced by H&M offering affordable designer products through fast fashion and newly raised environmental awareness during the time.
 It was launched at Harvey Nichols and Boots in Britain with almost $100 million of revenue over a few years.

 FitFlop

 In 2007, Kilgore founded FitFlop footwear, which is a brand of biomechanically engineered shoes and sold globally.
 Uma Thurman fronted their 'Shoes For Superwomen' campaign in 2017 and 2018.
+FitFlop has sold more than 65million pairs and are available in 75 countries.

 Soaper Duper

 In October 2016, Kilgore launched Soaper Duper, a range of naturally-derived, vegan and cruelty-free bath and body products, with recycled and recyclable plastic packaging.

 Beauty Pie

 In December 2016, Kilgore launched Beauty Pie, a direct-to-consumer, membership-based luxury beauty products on-line brand.

+Awards

+2004 Bliss Soho wins Conde Nast Day Spa Awards.

+2009 Innovation of the Year Award from Harper's Bazaar Magazine.

+2020 Beauty Independent announces Beacon Award Winners.

+2021 British Vogue Beauty Award winner.

+2023 British Vogue 25 Power List.

+2024 World Retail Congress Retail Entrepreneur Of The Year.